 Interested in learning more about the Seattle U brand?
 Visit the University Marketing and Communications website.

-But you don't have to know what is on brand or not; we can help with that.
+But you don't have to know what is on brand or not; the Director of Marketing and Communications can help.

 Distributed throughout the College and key University contacts, this web publication celebrates the accomplishments of Arts and Sciences faculty, staff, students, and alumni.
 Published monthly, except for January, July and August.